dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

+Touch-ups:
+I decided to clean up my masks and also added an outline for all foreground objects.
+This makes them stand out from the background even more.
+The background has a tranparent layer over-top of it that chooses a random color between black and white and creates this "TV-static" effect.
+This obscures the background and dilutes it's colour, making it seem non-important and exendable whilst leaving the forground image(s) with all the importance.

 Development:
 When playing around with grids, I found that putting a small diamond off-centered on top of a rectangle, it makes all the pixels look like buttons.
 In the masked area, there is no diamonds and there are rectangles with a stroke of a specific colour, this makes the "buttons" look pressed in.
 This takes my initial foreground-focussed theme and makes the foreground component look like it's made out of activated/pressed buttons.